 In emergency and disaster situations, communication with the public is essential.
-Helena College's Dean/CEO (or designee) is responsible for all communication with the media and the campus community at large.
+Helena College's CEO/Dean is the designated person addressing the media and issue releases, giving essential information and/or facts and any actions being taken The Dean's Office or designee will also issue releases to members of the campus community.